linode/docs/docs/networking/linux-static-ip-configuration.md

 {{< /file-excerpt >}}

 {{< note >}}
-On Container Linux, you need to rename or remove the original cloud config data so it doesn't take precedence over the ethernet config file above.
+On Container Linux, you need to rename or remove the original cloud config data so it doesn't take precedence on reboots over the eth0 configuration above.
 Do this with `sudo mv /var/lib/coreos-install/user_data /var/lib/coreos-install/user_data.bak`.
 {{< /note >}}

 ### CentOS 7, Fedora